DanzellC/se_project_aroundtheus/README.md

 ## Photo Gallery of **Jacques Cousteau's** Places Traveled.

 ### **Description of Project**: I utilized HTML and CSS for this project.
-I ensured the website compatibility can function across popular screen sizes which was a challenging task but a rewarding experience.
+I ensured the website compatibility can function across multiple screen sizes using media queries which was a challenging task but a rewarding experience.

 ### \* [Link to my Github Page](https://danzellc.github.io/se_project_aroundtheus/)